thatdania/GildedRose/README.md

 ![](images/unnamed.jpg)

 Writing what every file's role was and did allowed me to map the program and start seeing what I could test and extract for refactoring.
+Please do attend to the code to see my attempt on the refactor.

 ## Code Reflection